Salim Halali

 Salim Halali (or Hilali; سليم الهلالي; born Simon Halali; 30 July 1920 – 25 June 2005) was an Algerian singer who performed Algerian music and Arabic Andalusian classical music.
-He was a pop singer rather than a professional performer of traditional Arab-Andalusian music, in which he had no formal training.
+He was a popular singer rather than a professional performer of traditional Arab-Andalusian music, in which he had no formal training.

 Many of his songs remain popular in North Africa and among Jewish and Muslim North African communities in France, where he is "an iconic figure of French-Arab cabaret music."

 Early life

-Salim Halali was born on 30 July 1920, in Annaba to a family originally from Souk Ahras.
+Salim Halali was born on 30 July 1920, in Bône, which is now known by its historic name, Annaba (عنّابة), to a family originally from Souk Ahras.
 His father was of Turkish origin and his mother was of Judeo-Berber origin.

 Career

 Halali stowed away on a ship bound for Marseille in 1934 and reached Paris in 1937 where he became successful as a singer in Parisian flamenco clubs, and met the Algierian music hall artist Mohamed el Kamel, who wrote Halali's first songs, including "Andaloussia", "Sevillane", "Taali", "Ardjaâ lebladek", "Bine el barah el youm wa", "Mounira" (the name of one of his sisters), "Nadira", "Ouchq el saheb", and "El qelb chahik".
 In later years, Mohand Iguerbouchène composed fifty songs for him.
 In 1938, Halali toured Europe and his flamenco records in Arabic became successful in North Africa.
 Among his other successes are "Al ain zarga" (The Blue Eyes), "Mahenni zine" (The beauty disturbed me), "Habibti samra" (My beloved has dark skin) and "Allala illali".

 During the German occupation of France, Si Kaddour Benghabrit, the founder and first rector of the Great Mosque of Paris, managed to hide Halali's Jewish roots by providing him with a false birth certificate as a Muslim and etching the name of his late father on a tombstone at an unmarked grave in a Muslim cemetery Bobigny (Seine-Saint-Denis).
 Halali used to perform at the mosque's Moorish café alongside such artists as Ali Sriti and Ibrahim Salah.
 After the war, he renewed his successful performing career and earned the admiration of the Egyptian diva Umm Kulthum.

 In 1947, Halali created a Middle Eastern cabaret, Folies Ismailia, in a Paris hotel that belonged to Ferdinand de Lesseps, located on the Avenue Montaigne in one of the city's best neighborhoods.
 In 1948, he created a second cabaret club, The Serail, on the Rue du Colisée.